-- 6. Fill the condensate trap with fresh water prior to reassembly on the hoiler - 7.
-Install the condensate trap on the condensate hose from the heat exchanger.
-Use the hose clamp to secure the trap.
-Attach the clear plastic hose onto the hose barb.
-Reinstall the condensate hose clamp to detach the condensate trap from the drain tube.
+6. Fill the condensate trap with fresh water prior to reassembly on the boiler.

+7. Slide the condensate trap adapter onto the drain tube until the holes line up with the groove.

+8. Insert stainless steel hitch pin to lock condensate adapter to the drain tube.

+9. Reattach the clear plastic hose to the hose barb.